- Many people have confusion on which one to use either the Google Chrome incognito mode or a VPN with a browser.

 - When you use Google Chrome Incognito mode, your activity isn’t saved to the browser, on your device, or in your Google account.

-- After you close the Incognito window, all of your browsing sessions, including site data, will be deleted.
+- After you close the Incognito window, all your browsing sessions, including site data, will be deleted.

 - It saves you the pain of clearing your browser history every time you hand over your PC to another person.

-- When you use Incognito mode, you will see fewer fluctuations in the price of flight tickets or any other booking sites.
+- When you use Incognito mode, you will see fewer fluctuations in the price of flight tickets or other booking sites.

 - You will not see targetted ads in Incognito mode, which you see based on your searches, cookies, or saved website data in normal mode.

-- None of the data that you enter in a form or on a baking website will be saved by the browser.
+- None of the data you enter in a form or on a baking website will be saved by the browser.